-- Accounting electives may be chosen from any course with the ACCTG designator or any other course with Departmental approval. - Students planning to work toward professional accounting designations should, in addition to the requirements of the honors program, consider taking courses recommended by the applicable accounting organization.
-See Requirements of Professional Accounting Organizations for contact information for the Accounting organizations. - c.
-While students are advised to follow the sequencing of accounting courses determined by the course prerequisites, when necessary, after degree students or students with special scheduling problems may take an accounting course and its prerequisites concurrently with permission of the Department Chair. - FIN electives may be chosen from any course with the FIN designator.
-ACCTG 432 may be included as a FIN elective.
+- 1. Students planning to work toward professional accounting designations should, in addition to the requirements of the honors program, consider taking courses recommended by the Chartered Professional Accountants of Alberta.
+See www.cpaalberta.ca. - While students are advised to follow the sequencing of accounting courses determined by the course prerequisites, when necessary, after degree students or students with special scheduling problems may take an accounting course and its prerequisites concurrently with permission of the Department Chair..